aadcg/lisp-unit2/README.md

 while maintaining its benefits and workflow

 ### Features

 * Written in portable Common Lisp
 * Loadable with [ASDF] or [Quicklisp]
 * Simple to define and run tests
-* Redfine functions and macros without reloading tests - tests are recompiled before each run and at definition time
+* Redefine functions and macros without reloading tests - tests are recompiled before each run and at definition time
 * Tests have source-location for going to definition
 * Supports testing: return values, printed output, macro expansions,